Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 03.24.38 UTC
+- WIB: Jumat, 12 September 2025 04.22.30 UTC
-- WITA: Jumat, 12 September 2025 04.24.38 UTC
+- WITA: Jumat, 12 September 2025 05.22.30 UTC
-- WIT: Jumat, 12 September 2025 05.24.38 UTC
+- WIT: Jumat, 12 September 2025 06.22.30 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success